amadeok/Epdiy-Eink-PC-monitor/README.md

 #### Notes on development:
 - Framerate and draw time depend on settings, on how much screen has changed and speed of wifi,  with default settings full frame draw time including the wifi transfer can be between 100ms to 160ms (10 fps to 6.25 fps).
 This will be improved in the future.
 - Ghosting can be a problem in particular when drawing white letters on black background.
 Is recommended to use black letters on white background.
-- The project has been tested using a board revision 4 and a ED097TC2 display.
-Support for other displays could be added in the future as the only hard dependency of the pc mirroring application at the moment is the resolution.
-- It is necessary to have at least 1 real monitor plugged in to a port of the pc, and the application will mirror a 1200x825 pixel area of that monitor, a dummy hdmi plug could be used to bypass this limitation.
+- It is necessary to have at least 1 real monitor plugged in to a port of the pc, and the application will mirror an area of that monitor, a dummy hdmi plug could be used to bypass this limitation.

 ------------
 #### Dependencies: